Open Learning COVID-19 FAQ

 Open Learning courses are still running, and we remain open for new course registrations and program applications.
 If that changes, updates will be posted here on the COVID-19 webpage.

 What should I do if I have completed my course and just need to write the final exam?
-Added May 1
+Updated Aug.
+21

 If your course does not have a virtual exam option, please review the following:

-If you were planning to write your exam in May and will have completed all other course assignments by May 12, send an email to email@example.com to indicate that you are ready to complete your course.
-Please put “May exams” in the subject line of your email and in your message provide your name, student number and course number.
+If you were planning to write your exam in September and will have completed all other course assignments by Sept.
+12, send an email to email@example.com to indicate you are ready to complete your course.
+Please put “September exams” in the subject line of your email and provide your name, student number and course number in the message.